A stroke happens when there is a loss of blood flow in a dog’s brain that leads to abnormal neurological symptoms, seizures, or coma.

 Causes Of Stroke In Dogs

-There are several possible causes of strokes in dogs, as many conditions may result in a clot or obstruction of blood flow to the brain, and several other conditions could cause a blood vessel to burst.
+There are several possible causes of stroke in dogs, as many conditions may result in a clot or obstruction of blood flow to the brain, and several other conditions could cause a blood vessel to burst.

 Though all breeds may suffer a stroke, some breeds are more predisposed to underlying causes of strokes.
 These breeds include King Charles Cavalier Spaniels and Greyhounds.